Extraltodeus/advanced-loopback-for-sd-webui/README.md

 - Use first image colors (custom color correction)

-This feature will use the colors from the init image instead of the last generated one like the one already availaible does.
+This feature will use the colors from the init image instead of the last generated one (like the one already availaible does).
 This allows to avoid loosing colors when using the zoom feature.

 - Direction X/Y